 If you find you applied too much glue and it spills onto the stone, here are a few tips to help remove the excess carefully leaving you with a clean finish.
 Which option to use will depend on the stone you are using and the size of the spill.

 It is possible to remove a gemstone from a setting when it has been glued with Devcon by soaking the setting in hot water, as this will soften the glue.
 However this is not guaranteed to work.
 If you have made a ring using a setting and glue, we recommend removing it from your finger when washing your hands or washing up to reduce any damage.

 It can be frustrating when you have finished your piece of jewellery but the glue hasn't bonded well or simply snaps off!
 Read our top troubleshooting tips below to help make sure your jewellery design is secure and durable.

 Before you start mixing the glue, ensure that the surfaces of your components are clean and dry - this will ensure the glue bonds well to both surfaces.

-For best results, roughen the surfaces with a small pin or sandpaper - this creates a textured surface which allows the glue to bond better.
-Don't forget to ensure the surfaces are clean of dust from sanding or scratching before applying.
+For best results, roughen the surfaces with a small pin or sandpaper - this creates a textured surface that allows the glue to bond better.
+Don't forget to ensure the surfaces are clean from any dust caused by sanding or scratching before applying.